xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 A spirit slain by this attack is destroyed permanently.

-### Judge’s Ear Technique
+### Irresistible Questioning Technique
-`Mind 5, Enabler, instant`
+`Mind 5, Action`

-When someone says something, the Solar knows if they believe in it or not.

-A roll is necessary only if the lie is enhanced by a supernatural effect.
+** The Lawgiver may wring the truth from a subject with piercing, impossible-to-resist questions. **

+The Lawgiver asks a question and the target is compelled to answer.

+If the target uses an appropriate supernatural mental defense, leaves the scene or attacks her, then the Solar needs to roll Presence + Tier.
+Otherwise, the success is automatic and no roll is required.

+In case of success, the target is compelled to answer truthfully and to the fullest extent of his knowledge.

 ### Keen Understanding of the Core Imperfection